- Software Download

 Note: Sierra Chart is designed to be very simple and self-contained within its own folder.
 This allows for portability, easy backup and allows you to install multiple copies of it.

-Sierra Chart Zip Installer
+Sierra Chart Zip Installer (Not recommended)

 Previous Versions of Sierra Chart

 - Operating system requirements: Windows XP, Windows Vista, 7, Server 2008-2016, 8, 8.1, 10.

 - 32-bit and 64-bit Operating Systems are supported.
 Sierra Chart has both 32 and 64-bit (version 1706 and higher) executables.

 The hardware requirements for Sierra Chart depends upon what you are doing with it.
 Most desktop/laptop/notebook/subnotebook systems can run Sierra Chart without any difficulty.

 The following hardware specifications, are very much recommended for a fast system: 16 GB RAM, quad core CPU, and SSD (solid-state drive).
 A solid-state storage device (SSD) is strongly recommended.